This unique training course provides Visiting Therapy-Dog Certification and Therapy-Dog Handler Certification taught by the leaders in the industry.

 Advanced distraction and distance training

-Pre-requisite: Dog and Handler teams must have successfully completed the Temperament and Role-Play assessment (Day Five)
+Pre-requisite: Dog and Handler teams must have successfully completed the behavioural, handling and role-play assessments (Day Five)

 - Visit with a group of children